brenopapa/kafka-connect-http-sink/README.md

 # Kafka Connect HTTP Sink Connector

 This HTTP Sink connector was modified to support Carol Platform integration and the original author is [asaintsever](https://github.com/asaintsever/kafka-connect-http-sink).
-Al documentation regarging the base connector is available in the original repo.
+All documentation regarging the base connector is available in the original repo.

 ## Added features